 The asset allocation of the Trust is a function of the members' investment decisions across the various investment options offered.
-The effects of COVID-19 impacted both the member asset allocations and market performance for fiscal year 2022.
-Equity investments (domestic and international combined) remained the largest allocation, despite the decline in equity market performance during the fiscal year.
-Allocations to fixed income investments increased due in part to the performance expectations of the new low-risk stable value investment option.
+The effects of inflationary pressures impacted both the member asset allocations and market performance for fiscal year 2023.
+Equity investments (domestic and international combined) remained the largest allocation, as members looked to capitalize on the long-term growth prospects of these assets.
+Allocations to fixed income investments decreased due in part to performance expectations relative to other investment options.

-Domestic and international equities generated negative performance for fiscal year 2022, which was driven by the effects of global supply chain interruptions and high inflation.
-In contrast, equities experienced positive returns for fiscal year 2021, which was driven by U.S. policy intervention and earnings growth in response to COVID-19.
-Although overall fixed income generated negative returns in fiscal year 2022, members increased allocations to the new FRS Stable Value Fund, which offers a safe-haven during times of market volatility.
+Domestic and international equities generated positive performance for fiscal year 2023, which was driven by a steady decline in inflation and recovering economy.
+In contrast, equities experienced negative returns for fiscal year 2022, as equity markets struggled to recover from the economic downturn.
+Although fixed income generated positive returns in fiscal year 2023, allocations decreased due to increased performance by domestic equity.
 Lastly, members continued their allocations to the Self-Directed Brokerage Account, which allows for additional investment flexibility.
 Note 3 to the financial statements describes the Plan's Investment Policy Statement (IPS) and oversight of the Trust's investments.